Taylor Swift Makes Rare Appearance to Lend a Helping Hand at BFF Abigail Anderson's Wedding

 Taylor Swift may be having one of the most record-breaking weeks of her career, but that doesn't mean she can't take time to be a bridesmaid at her childhood best friend Abigail Anderson's wedding on Martha's Vineyard on Saturday.

 An eyewitness tells E!
-News that Taylor went in the church around 4:12 p.m. and that the service was over in 20 minutes.
-The "Look What You Made Me Do" was dressed in the same color as the bridesmaids and flower girls, however, the singer's dress was a different style than the other bridesmaids.
+News that Taylor went in the church around 4:12 p.m. and the service, which began at 4:30, was over in 20 minutes.
+The "Look What You Made Me Do" was dressed in the same color as the other bridesmaids.
+The flower girls were outfitted in white.

 Patriot Pics / SBMF / BACKGRID